Lincest/web-note/README.md

   web-note:
 ```

-then `docker-compose up -d`

 ## From Source

-to build your image from source code, just use `docker-compose up --build` in the source code directory.
+to build your image from source code, just clone this repo and use `docker-compose up --build` in the source code directory.

 ## Commandline Usage